 The Amazon Firetube is said to run FireOS, which is Amazon’s custom version of Android that runs on their Kindle Fire range of tablets.

-This would mean that the Firetube will support third party apps, and Amazon intends to let developers release apps to run on their new set top box alongside Amazon’s own apps.
+This would mean that the Firetube will support third-party apps, and Amazon intends to let developers release apps to run on their new set top box alongside Amazon’s own apps.
+This is a significant feature because it opens up a wide range of possibilities for the device.
+For instance, users could potentially use the Firetube for gaming, productivity apps, and other utilities beyond just streaming content.
+This could make the Firetube a more versatile device compared to its competitors.

 Latest Geeky Gadgets Deals